 Dried eggs of Triops longicaudatus are sold in kits to be raised as aquarium pets, sold under the name of “aquasaurs”, “trigons” or “triops”.
 These are most often of the greenish-brown variety, but the red variant is fairly common among enthusiasts.
 Captive Triops are frequently kept in aquariums and fed a diet consisting mainly of carrots, shrimp pellets and dried shrimp.
 Often they are also given living shrimp and daphnia as live prey.
 Because they can feed on just about anything, they are also fed lunch meat, potatoes, crackers, etc. They will often feed themselves by grazing on algae and other grunge from the bottom and sides of the tank and on small particles clinging to sponge filters or to Marimo moss balls, which are often cultured alongside Triops.

-Triops are sold from many vendors all over.
+Did you know that triops are sold from many vendors all over?
 I have included a few links below for you to check out but don’t recommend any one in particular: